WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

    normal HTTP semantics {{!RFC7234}}.
 If this fetch fails, return "invalid".
-1. Let `certificate-chain` be the array of certificates and properties produced by parsing `raw-chain` using the CDDL above.
+1. Let `certificate-chain` be the array of certificates and properties produced by parsing `raw-chain` as the TLS Certificate message as described above.
 If any of the requirements above aren't satisfied, return "invalid".
 Note that this validation requirement might be impractical to completely achieve due to certificate validation implementations that don't enforce DER encoding or other standard